chimera-linux/cports/Packaging.md

 * `replaces` *(list)* A list of packages we are replacing, in the same constraint format as `provides`.
 This allows the current package to replace files of the listed packages, without complaining about file conflicts.
-The files from the current package will simply take over the conflicting files.
+The files from the current package will take over the conflicting files.
 This is primarily useful for moving files from one package to another, or together with `replaces_priority`, for "policy packages".